APR stands for annual percentage rate. In simple terms, it's the cost of borrowing money.

 How is APR calculated?

-The APR is calculated using a number of factors.
-This includes the amount you borrow, length of time you borrow for, how frequently you make your payments and how much they are for.
-Any extra charges that may be added into the total loan repayment are taken into account as well.
+The APR is calculated using a number of factors, including the amount of your loan, the schedule of your loan payments and any extra late charges that may be added to the total loan repayment.

-In addition to publishing our APR, we endeavour to clearly communicate the exact amount that borrowing a loan from MoneyBoat will cost.
-We do this by providing a detailed break down of your repayment schedule.
-This includes the dates of repayment, principle and interest repayment amounts, the duration of time interest has occurred for each repayment and the totals.
-In addition to the APR, we display this breakdown of repayments on both the pre-contract information sheet, your loan agreement and our funding confirmation email.
+In addition to publishing our APR, we make things clear for customers by providing a detailed breakdown of your repayment schedule.
+This includes the dates of repayment, amount borrowed, and interest repayment amounts, and duration between payments.
+In addition to the APR, we display this breakdown of repayments on both the pre-contract information sheet that we provide as well as the loan agreement and our funding confirmation email.

-The following equation is used to calculate the APR for each loan were the left hand side represents drawdowns and the right represents repayments.
+The following equation is used to calculate the APR for each loan where the left hand side represents amount borrowed and the right represents repayments.

-The table below shows an example of what we’d charge you on a £400.00 loan to be repaid over 113 days or 4 months (4 instalments).
+The table below shows an example of what we’d charge you on a £400 loan to be repaid over a 4 month period in 4 instalments.
 The table below includes the following interest: